 Why It Matters

-• Null dereferences - References proven non-null before use
+• Null dereferences - modeled reference facts can establish non-null use

 These bugs cannot be caught by grammar-constrained generation—syntax doesn't encode invariants.